Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Direct Labor –$2,203,763 35.0% Industry avg: 35.0%

-Gross Profit $1,888,941 30.0% Target: 28-35%
+Gross Profit $1,888,941 30.0% Target for commercial electrical

-Vehicle / Fleet –$188,894 3.0% Est. range: 2-5%
+Vehicle / Fleet –$188,894 3.0% Industry range: 2-5%

-Insurance (GL, WC, Auto) –$157,412 2.5% Est. range: 2-4%
+Insurance (GL, WC, Auto) –$157,412 2.5% Industry range: 2-4%

-Office / Admin / Software –$125,929 2.0% Est. range: 1-3%
+Office / Admin / Software –$125,929 2.0% Industry range: 1-3%

-Marketing –$62,965 1.0% Low due to referrals
+Marketing –$62,965 1.0% Low due to referral-driven model

-Depreciation Add-Back $25,186 0.4% Non-cash expense
+Depreciation (add-back) $25,186 0.4% Non-cash expense

 EBITDA (Est.) $1,133,365 18.0% Benchmark: 15–20% healthy